 1 calendar year do not exceed sixteen (16) hours for those employees working an eight (8) hour 2 shift, or forty-eight (48) hours for employees working a fifty-six (56) hour shift, shall be credited 3 with a one-half (1/2) shift of Attendance Award for outstanding attendance.
 In the event an 4 employee does not utilize any sick leave, FMLA Sick Leave, or leave without pay, (s)he shall be 5 credited with Attendance Award equal to one (1) of the employee's regular shifts.
 Attendance 6 Award shall be taken at a time mutually convenient to the employee and the department, shall 7 require prior supervisory approval, and shall be used within three-hundred sixty-five (365) days 8 from the Annual Awards Ceremony date.

-9 An employee who does not use any sick leave, FMLA Sick Leave, or leave without pay for 10 the three -hundred sixty-five (365) days of the preceding calendar year shall be granted one (1) 11 opportunity to skip a mandated assignment, to be utilized at the employee's time of choosing.
-12 The employee has three-hundred sixty-five (365) days from the Annual Awards Ceremony date 13 to use the granted one (1) opportunity to skip a mandated assignment.
-This opportunity will cover 14 any and all potential mandates in a twenty four (24) hour period.
-The employee will be credited 15 as having been mandated on the mandatory roster.
+An employee who does not use any sick leave, FMLA Sick Leave, or leave without pay for the three -hundred sixty-five (365) days of the preceding calendar year shall be granted one (1) opportunity to skip a mandated assignment, to be utilized at the employee's time of choosing.
+The employee has three-hundred sixty-five (365) days from the Annual Awards Ceremony date to use the granted one (1) opportunity to skip a mandated assignment.
+This opportunity will cover any and all potential mandates in a twenty four (24) hour period.
+The employee will be credited as having been mandated on the mandatory roster.

-2 Vacations

-3 Section 9.1.
+1 ARTICLE 9 2 Vacations 3 Section 9.1.
 Vacations/Eligibility and Accruals.
-Employees who are on the payroll and

-4 filling permanent full-time positions shall receive paid vacation based upon their length of

-5 continuous service as follows:

-7 8 9 Length of Service 40-Hour Work Week Bi-Weekly Accrual 56-Hour Work Week Bi-Weekly Accrual

-10 Less than 1 year 3.24 4.53

-11 1 year but less than 5 3.85 5.38

-12 5 years but less than 10 4.62 6.46

-13 10 years but less than 15 5.38 7.54

-14 15 years but less than 20 6.92 9.69

-15 20 years but less than 25 8.46 11.85

-16 25+ years 9.23 12.92

-17 Employees are not eligible to use or be paid for accrued annual leave until they have satisfactorily per week shall earn vacation hours on a pro-rated basis (percentage of a forty (40) hour week times the appropriate accrual rate) and shall accrue provided the employee is in active pay status for at least seventy-five percent (75%) of the pay period.
+Employees who are on the payroll and 4 filling permanent full-time positions shall receive paid vacation based upon their length of 5 continuous service as follows: 6 BI-WEEKLY PAY PERIODS os 7 8 9 Length of Service 40-Hour Work Week Bi-Weekly Accrual 56-Hour Work Week Bi-Weekly Accrual 10 Less than 1 year 3.24 4.53 11 1 year but less than 5 3.85 5.38 12 5 years but less than 10 4.62 6.46 13 10 years but less than 15 5.38 7.54 14 15 years but less than 20 6.92 9.69 15 20 years but less than 25 8.46 11.85 16 25+ years 9.23 12.92 17 Employees are not eligible to use or be paid for accrued annual leave until they have satisfactorily 18 completed their initial probationary period except as provided in Section 9.4 of this article.
+19 Employees assigned to budgeted positions who are scheduled to work at least twenty (20) hours 20 per week shall earn vacation hours on a pro-rated basis (percentage of a forty (40) hour week 21 times the appropriate accrual rate) and shall accrue provided the employee is in active pay status 22 for at least seventy-five percent (75%) of the pay period.
+23 Section 9.2.

-18 completed their initial probationary period except as provided in Section 9.4 of this article.

-19 Employees assigned to budgeted positions who are scheduled to work at least twenty (20) hours of forty (40) hours.
-For employees with average, regular weekly schedules of forty-eight (48) or

-Section 9.2.
 Vacation Pay.
-Vacation pay shall be calculated at the employee's regular straight time rate for the number of hours the employee would have worked during the week(s) he or she would have worked had vacation not been taken, for employees with regular weekly schedules of forty (40) hours.
-For employees with average, regular weekly schedules of forty-eight (48) or

-27 fifty-six (56) hours, vacation pay shall be calculated at the employee's regular straight time rate
+Vacation pay shall be calculated at the employee's regular straight 24 time rate for the number of hours the employee would have worked during the week(s) he or she 25 would have worked had vacation not been taken, for employees with regular weekly schedules 26 of forty (40) hours.
+For employees with average, regular weekly schedules of forty-eight (48) or 27 fifty-six (56) hours, vacation pay shall be calculated at the employee's regular straight time rate for the first forty (40) hours and time and one-half (1/2) for all hours over forty (40) in that work week.